shangguanjiannan/jrag/README_en.md

 ## Features

 - **Multi-model Support**: Compatible with Ollama and OpenAI-style interfaces, allowing flexible switching between different large language models.
-- **Vector Database Integration**: Supports Milvus and Redis vector databases to meet performance requirements in different scenarios.
+- **Vector Database Integration**: Supports Milvus vector databases to meet performance requirements in different scenarios.
 - **Function Calling**: Supports function calling, enabling LLMs to call APIs from other systems.
 - **MCP Support**: Support MCP (Model Context Protocol) to standardize model tool calling.
 - MCP Client interacts with LLM using Function Calling technology instead of Prompt, saving token consumption.
 - **Java Ecosystem Optimization**: Designed specifically for Java developers to simplify the integration and application of RAG technology in Java projects.
 - **JDK21**: Jrag is developed based on JDK21 and can use virtual threads to improve concurrent performance.
+- **Knowledge Base Maintenance**: Provide knowledge base management functions, supporting operations such as adding, modifying, deleting, and hit testing of knowledge in the knowledge base.

 ## To Be Improved